Francisque Arban: Biography

-Arban was born in Lyons, one of the ten children of Simon Arban, artificier.
+Arban was born in Lyon, one of the ten children of Simon Arban, artificier.
 A younger brother was the cornetist Jean-Baptiste Arban.

 He made several balloon flights starting in 1832, but mostly in Italy between 1845 and 1849.
 He made his twelfth flight from Rome in April 1846, and he was rescued from the sea after a flight from Trieste later in 1846.

-He is best known for his hydrogen balloon flight in 1849, crossing the Alps from Marseilles to Turin.
+He is best known for his hydrogen balloon flight in 1849, crossing the Alps from Marseille to Turin.
 He departed from the Chateau-des-Fleurs at 6.30pm on 2 September 1849 and ascended to about 13000 ft over the Massif de l'Esterel.
 He passed Monte Viso in the Cottian Alps at 1:30am on 3 September, to the south of Mont Blanc, at about 15000 ft and landed at 2.30am on 3 September, on a farm in the village of Pion Porte, near Stupinigi, about 4 mi west of Turin.